RishikeshBavireddy/SPICE/tutorials/Tutorial1.md

 ---

+## 2. DC Sweep Analysis

+A **DC sweep** varies a voltage or current source over a range of values and records how the circuit responds.
+This is often used to generate I–V characteristics of devices like diodes and transistors.

 ## I–V of a Simple Resistor

 A simple way to demonstrate DC sweep is to measure the current through a resistor while sweeping a voltage source.
 This produces a straight line I–V curve that follows Ohm's law: